jyleong/GameVesters/README.md

 ```

 - Search an existing user by their name
-- Admins have the ability to block users and prevent them from logging in or perform any other activities.
+- Admins have the ability to block users and prevent them from logging in or performing any other activities.

 ## 1.3 User's own account